-Only certain persons and organizations are allowed to pull your credit for specific reasons.
-As it turns out, however, the reasons and persons are numerous.
+Only certain persons and organizations are allowed by law to pull your credit for specific reasons.
 The rules that govern who can and cannot pull your credit are set forth in the Fair Credit Reporting Act (FCRA).
+However, these rules aren’t always followed and you may be surprised to find out that unauthorized creditors or other companies have accessed your personal information.
+Find out where to see inquiries and know who should or should not have access.

 Banks and Lending Institutions